Bicycle handlebar: Tape

 Tape can be applied in several ways, either wrapped from the ends towards the stem or starting near the stem and wrapped towards the ends.
 The tape is usually held in place at the ends with the bar-end plugs.
 The other end of the tape can be held in place with adhesive tape, usually electrical insulation tape or, if started near the stem, by first wrapping a few turns towards the stem before reversing direction to anchor it.
-A figure-eight can be made around the brake lever clamp to completely cover the bar, or a small, separate piece of tape can be place on the back side to cover the small v-shaped section that might otherwise be left bare.
+A figure-eight can be made around the brake lever clamp to completely cover the bar, or a separate small piece of tape can be placed on the back side to cover the small v-shaped section that might otherwise be left bare.
 Strips of bar gel may optionally be applied to the handlebars prior to applying the tape in order to reduce vibration transmission and increase comfort.